CliMA/Oceananigans.jl/paper/paper.md

 # Summary

 ``Oceananigans`` is a fast and friendly fluid flow solver written in Julia that can be run in 1-3 dimensions on CPUs and GPUs.
-It employs a similar algorithm to the the Massachusetts Institute of Technology general circulation model [@Marshall1997] and ships with large eddy simulation capabilities.
+Designed with high-resolution simulation of idealized geometries in mind, it employs a similar algorithm to the the Massachusetts Institute of Technology general circulation model [@Marshall1997] and ships with large eddy simulation capabilities.